ga-curriculum/environment-variables/concepts/README.md

 - **Development environment**: While developing and testing, the app would connect to a test database filled with dummy data for development purposes.
 This data can be modified or even deleted freely because it is not user-facing and, therefore, unimportant.
 This environment is commonly referred to as ***dev***.
 - **Production environment**: When the app is deployed to the internet, where users can interact with it, the app will connect to a different production database.
 Here, maintaining data integrity is crucial as real user data is involved.
 This environment is commonly referred to as ***prod***.

+tktk Hunter, could we visualize the above?
+Like the same application hosted in a dev environment connected to a db that being used by devs, and a production environment connected to a different database that has actual users?

 You wouldn't want developers messing around with the data for actual users, as they might mess something up in the development process - impacting real users in detrimental ways.

 Note that many apps may have more or different environments than these two - the scale and functionality of an app and the dev team working on a project will influence these decisions.
 The example above represents an appropriate baseline for any app.